Ed Reed: 2008

 Head coach John Harbaugh retained Reed and Dawan Landry as the starting safeties in 2008.
 On September 21, 2008, Reed recorded two combined tackles, broke up two passes, and returned an interception for a 32-yard touchdown during a 28–10 win against the Cleveland Browns in Week 3.
 In Week 12, Reed made two combined tackles, a season-high four pass deflections, and intercepted two passes during a 36–7 victory against the Philadelphia Eagles to earn AFC Defensive Player of the Week.
-Reed first interception of the game came in the first quarter off a pass by Donovan McNabb which led to McNabb's eventually benching.
+Reed's first interception of the game came in the first quarter off a pass by Donovan McNabb which led to McNabb's eventually benching.
 He made a second interception off a pass by quarterback Kevin Kolb and returned it for an NFL record 107-yard touchdown.
 The previous record was also held by Reed and was a 106-yard interception return for a touchdown in 2004.
 The ball he intercepted and the jersey he wore during the play are now displayed in the Pro Football Hall of Fame.
 In Week 14, he earned AFC Defensive Player of the Week for his game against Washington.
 In Week 15, he collected a season-high eight combined tackles and had a sack on quarterback Ben Roethlisberger during a 13–9 loss to the Pittsburgh Steelers.
 On December 16, 2008, Reed was announced as a part of the 2009 Pro Bowl roster.
 The following week, he made one tackle, two pass deflections, and intercepted two passes by quarterback Tony Romo in the Ravens' 33–24 win at the Dallas Cowboys in Week 16.
 In Week 17, Reed recorded three solo tackles, broke up two passes, and intercepted two pass attempts by David Garrard in Baltimore's 27–7 victory against the Jacksonville Jaguars.
 His performance marked his fourth game of the season with two interceptions.
 Reed earned AFC Defensive Player of the Month for December.
 Reed started all 16 games in 2008 and recorded 41 combined tackles (34 solo), 16 pass deflections, tied his career-high of nine interceptions, two touchdowns, a sack, and a forced fumble.
 He was named as a First Team All-Pro for the second time.

 The Baltimore Ravens finished the 2008 season second in the AFC North with an 11–5 record and earned a playoff berth.
 On January 4, 2009, Reed had one tackle, broke up two passes, made two interceptions, and returned one for a touchdown during the Ravens' 27–9 win at the Miami Dolphins in the AFC Wild Card Round.
 Both interceptions came off pass attempts by quarterback Chad Pennington.
 The Baltimore Ravens reached the AFC Championship, but were defeated by the Pittsburgh Steelers who went on to win Super Bowl XLIII.
 Reed recorded two solo tackles and deflected a pass as the Ravens lost 23–14.